The New Normal

 Dr Olga Lavalle understands the journey of grief from two perspectives… as a Clinical Psychologist and first hand, as a Widow.

 Three years ago, she lost her husband suddenly… they thought they had the rest of their lives together.
 One day he was here… and the next gone.
-Since then, she has been raising two teenage girls on her own who are now 18 and 17, being supportive and guiding an adult son (from her husband’s first relationship) who is now 28, and working full time as a Clinical Psychologist in her own practice.
+Since then, she has been raising two teenage girls on her own who are now 18 and 17, and is being supportive and guiding to an adult son (from her husband’s first relationship) who is now 28.
+Dr Olga is also working full time as a Clinical Psychologist in her own practice.

 While you may be thinking since she’s a Psychologist, that she would have found it easier to cope because she knew the theory of grief, and helped so many people before.
 However, when her husband died, she threw away the theories and became a woman, just like other widows, who learned to embrace and experience grief.
 In this book, she shares with readers, what she learnt, how she coped, and how she’s helped other widow’s cope.
 She does this in the hope that readers find a little peace as they uncover their New Normal too.